Chart Color Schemes

 Mullumbimby lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an above median growth for national non-metropolitan areas, with Mullumbimby expected to increase by 1,829 persons to 2041, recording a total gain of 17.8% over the 17 years.
+Future population dynamics anticipate an above median growth for national non-metropolitan areas, with Mullumbimby expected to increase by 1,829 persons to 2041, a total gain of 17.8% over the 17 years.

 Frequently Asked Questions - Population